 ‘Maybe it’s because I’m so brainy.’

-‘Well, the MI6 lab guys are geniuses.’
+‘Well, the MI6 lab guys are geniuses with IQ’s higher than your stack of comics.’
 Aunty Billie laughed.
 ‘So, definitely not.’
 She laughed harder.
-‘No way.’
-She wiped a tear away and controlled her laughter.
+‘That’s so funny.’
+She wiped a tear away and crossed her legs as she laughed louder.

 ‘Wow!
 Thanks for letting me down easy.’
 I folded the shorts and placed them in the green rucksack.
 ‘So, are there different gadgets?’

 She nodded.
-‘Hopefully, you’ll only need this gadget.
+‘Hopefully, this gadget will be enough.
 The only one I haven’t seen is the Devastator.’

 ‘Ooh.
 Sounds dangerous.’

 ‘You might be right.
 The scientists always get nervous whenever it’s mentioned.’
 She opened the front door and checked down both sides of the street.
 ‘Only the Head of MI6 and the Secretary of Defence have access.’
 She ruffled my hair.
 ‘Recharge the bracelet with any phone charger.
 After school tomorrow meet me at the travelling funfair.
-I absolutely must return the gadget back to work tomorrow.’
+I absolutely must return the gadget to work tomorrow.
+Oh, and good luck tomorrow.’